 After establishing what users want and what the goal of this app should be, the three main product requirements were:

 The user flow for this product follows the traditional movie browsing narrative.
 Once a user signs into their account, they are brought to a grid layout of recently added movies.
 They can then explore there, or toggle the page by navigating to a different browse page.
-The default browse pages are recently added, all titles, favorites, and watch later.
+The default browse pages are "Recently added", and "All titles".
 The custom, user-created browse pages are called 'boxes'.
 The user will have the ability to create their own box, and add titles specific to their custom category.
 For instance, a user may create a box called "Space Movies" where they can organize all their movies that take place in outer space.
 From a browse screen the user will have the option to sort and filter titles using various values.

 The user interface features a dark theme and a single accent color to keep things simple.
 Purple was the color of choice as red and gold are played out for movie apps and websites, and other colors didn't really speak to cinema culture.
 I wanted the product to feel like an all-in-one movie experience, as well as function like one.

 It took me some time to brainstorm a name suitable for the product, but I knew I wanted it to be one word encapsulating exactly what the product was.
 I used the all-in-one concept (box), along with the main user-action in the app (watch) and landed on Watchbox.

 To match the overall product experience, I wanted to create a simple logo using the same purple used in the interface design.
 I also wanted it to double as the dock icon.
 I designed both a primary and alternate for different use cases.